 Simply sign in and click on the Email button.
 Your camper’s name should appear.
 Type your message and hit the Send button.

 Emails are printed every day (except Shabbat) at 3:00 pm.
 Any emails sent after 3:00 pm will be delivered to your camper the following day.
+All e-letters to campers are covered in the camp tuition.

 What do I do if I lost my username and password?